plainionist/Plainion.OneNote/docs/ReadMe.md

 - "## " for a headline level 2
 - "### " for a headline level 3
 - "- " to start a bullet list
+- "1. " to start a numbering list
 - "-->" for a thin arrow
 - "==>" for a thick arrow
 - a URI for a clickable URI (Ctrl-Click to open the URI)